If you're choosing an obijime...

 Because this is the outfit.

-Like lipstick in makeup, an obijime can change the overall impression with just a small area.
+An obijime can change the overall impression with just a small area.

 I think color is definitely a top priority.